DewofyourYouth/products-list-app/README.md

 This is a simple app to manage products:

+### Done:

+1. ☑️ Home page shows list of products with required properties
+2. ☑️ Modal for adding products
+3. ☑️ Delete button by each products
+4. ☑️ All products are saved in local storage
+5. ☑️ Category is a dropdown menu
+6. ☑️ Redux action and reducers for editing already set up - now just working on implementation in component

 ### To Do:

 1. make the render helpers to make `ProductForm` also able to edit when double clicking on `ProductItemRow`